wELCOME!

 During my studies, I worked as a Food Analyst Research Assistant where my team and I developed innovative food products aimed at improving people's health.
 Our research focused on studying the effects of different food ingredients on the body and their synergies.
 In addition to this, I was also a Nutritionist and Dietitian Researcher at the "Alliance for Health - Nutrition" program.
 This program focused on international nutrition education programs to address degenerative diseases.
 I conducted nutritional assessments, provided education on healthy dietary habits and behavioural changes in people with cardiovascular disease, hypertension, and diabetes in three different cities in Greece.

 Upon completion of my studies, I was fortunate offered the position of an International Public Health Research Assistant at the University of Westminster.
-My primary role in this position was to develop research proposals for the UK's Public Health Nutrition program.
+My primary role in this position was to develop research proposals for the UK's Public Health Nutrition program and my research focused on women's nutritional health.

 I have volunteered in key positions to help my local community grow bigger.
 I have been to events at the University of Nottingham promoting healthy eating, being an ESOL volunteer English teacher at beginner and intermediate level to immigrants and refuges and being a volunteer at Diabetes UK.